-The Indiana Repertory Theatre brings a relatively new and highly praised play to stage this fall.
-The Originalist, written by America playwright John Strand and directed by Playwright-in-Residence James Still, has been produced by four regional theatres and will appear in a fifth and new production in its Indiana premiere on the IRT Upperstage from October 17 through November 12.
+Due to popular demand, the Indiana Repertory Theatre has added the following shows to The Originalist, written by America playwright John Strand and directed by Playwright-in-Residence James Still, has been produced by four regional theatres and will appear in a fifth and new production in its Indiana premiere on the IRT Upperstage from October 17 through November 12.

 “When I first heard about this play from a colleague, I knew I wanted to read it “said Janet Allen, IRT’s Executive Artistic Director.
 “Scalia was such a polarizing American icon, and his presence in a play makes us learn more about the difference between a person and their convictions, and poses us the challenge of listening through our prejudices to the person themselves .”